BekOsu/Employees-Lunch/README.md

 This provides a detailed overview of the available API endpoints, including their input and output formats.

+## **Sphinx Documentation**

+To access the documentation for this project, please go to http://localhost:63342/employees-lunch/docs/_build/html/index.html.
+The documentation is generated using Sphinx and covers User Authentication, Restaurants, Menus, and Employee API endpoints.

+The HTML pages are in:
+ ** /docs/_build/html **.

 ## **Tests**

 To run the test suite, execute the following command: